Estimated reading time: 3 minutes

 A surprising number of workers worldwide are either not engaged with their work, or actively disengaged.
 Gallup’s State of the Workplace survey revealed some interesting trends: worldwide, only 14% of workers are engaged at work.

-In the United States, that number is reported around 30%, but that figure is still low.
+In the United States, that number is reported as around 30%, but that figure is still low.
 And means that 7 out of 10 employees are not engaged in the workplace.

 Employee engagement often seems like an elusive goal, but most managers and leaders know that engagement is a major driving force behind productivity and employee satisfaction, making it a worthwhile achievement.

 Here are some simple changes you can implement within your company to increase employee engagement and boost your team’s productivity and morale.

 Sales and revenue are important to every business, but that won’t be the driving force that motivates your team long term.
 People are motivated much more when they understand and embrace the purpose behind their work.
 Companies only focused on the bottom line will start noticing employee burnout sooner rather than later, and it’s hard to turn that around once it’s begun.